marcusbianchi/blip.helperscripts/README.md

 ```

 Examples:
-Add only to "[]" marked blocks.
+Add standard Trackings only to "[]" marked blocks and sessionId checking where there is user interaction.

 ```
     node Addtrackingandsessionscripts.js test.json
 ```

-Add to all blocks.
+Add  standard Trackings to all blocks and sessionId checking where there is user interaction.

 ```
     node Addtrackingandsessionscripts.js test.json -all